 Entering Formulas

-The formula builder has some specific keyboard assignments which are required for it's use, most noticeably the use of the $ and the [ESC] keys.
+The formula builder has specific keyboard assignments which are required for its use, most noticeably the use of the $ and the [ESC] keys.

 To enter a variable you need to first type a "$" to enter into "variable mode".
 When you type a "$", the area around the cursor changes to blue and you can then type the name of your variable.
 Use [ESC] to exit 'variable mode' and continue writing the formula.